Marshall vs. Fender vs. Peavey: Which Guitar Amp Brand Is Best?

 If you don’t mind spending a few extra bucks I suggest upgrading to the , which comes with a nice assortment of onboard effects.
 I actually used one of these little guys for a practice amp for a while, and it sounds amazing for its tiny size.
 Marshall MG15GFX

 Marshall MG Gold Series

-Modeling amps use digital technology to replicate an array of different amps, cabinets and effects.
+Modeling amps use digital technology to replicate an array of different amps, cabinets, and effects.
 The advantage is a guitar player has a bunch of different sounds available on demand.
-For cover band guitar players or home players who want a simple way to get a many different sounds they are an excellent choice.
+For cover band guitar players or home players who want a simple way to get many different sounds they are an excellent choice.

-My choice for best modeling amp is the Peavey Vypyr, specifically the Vypyr Pro 100, which, unlike other Vypyrs, is intended only for use with guitar.
+Peavey Vypyr: My choice for best modeling amp is the Peavey Vypyr, specifically the Vypyr Pro 100, which, unlike other Vypyrs, is intended only for use with guitar.
 The reason I choose the Peavey comes down to the solid-state distortion.
 I've played the smaller Vypyr amps as well, and the distortion always sounds fantastic.
-To me it's more tubelike and more natural, and I’d be willing to sacrifice some of the tech stuff for better sound.
+To me, it's more tubelike and more natural, and I’d be willing to sacrifice some of the tech stuff for better sound.

 The Peavey Vypyr 100 Pro

 As an intermediate-level guitarist, you need something better than a starter amp, but you probably don’t need an expensive and powerful tube amp just yet.
 You want an amp that’s good for home use, but also an amp you can gig with or play in a band if you were to find yourself in such a situation.
 You probably don’t want to spend a lot of money either.